 Security measures are there to help keep festival goers safe, but it is acknowledged that some people will still try and bring drugs to events.
 If you choose to take drugs at a festival, it is important to understand what you are taking and the effects that these drugs could have on your body so that you can make your own informed decision and try to reduce potential harm.
 Even if you don’t take drugs but think your friends might, read our harm reduction guide so you are clued up on how you can look after each other.

 General Harm Reduction Guide

-- Pace yourself - start low and go slow with alcohol and other drugs
+- Pace yourself - go slow and stay low with alcohol and other drugs.

 - Try to avoid getting too intoxicated in unfamiliar situations.
 You can lose control, make risky decisions and become less aware of danger.

 - Alcohol and other drugs can impair your judgement; don’t feel pressured into doing anything you aren’t comfortable with.

 - If you are having a bad time or struggling but don’t feel you need medical attention, visit the welfare team.
 Find out where they are located when you arrive and feel confident about accessing this service, you won’t get into trouble.

 - If someone becomes unconscious or unresponsive, put them in the recovery position (on their side) and seek immediate medical attention by alerting a steward or member of event staff.

 - Always be honest with medics and welfare teams about what you have consumed so that they know how best to help you.